-The Adult Neurology Residency at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, is a subspecialty-focused training program.
+The Adult Neurology Residency at Mayo Clinic's Arizona campus is a subspecialty-focused training program.

 - Behavioral neurology

 - Clinical neurophysiology

 - Movement disorders

 - Multiple sclerosis